api-evangelist/website/_posts/2018-02-24-department-of-veterans-affairs-lighthouse-platform-rfi-round-two.markdown

 When you operate APIs on AWS and Azure, the platform as a service layer can utilize and benefit from the underlying infrastructure as a service monetization framework.
 Meaning, you can use AWS's business model for managing the measuring, paying, and incentivizing of microservice owners.
 All the gears are there, they just need to be set in motion to support the management of a government API marketplace platform.

-_**Based on the information provided, please discuss your possible technology stack and detail your experience supporting these technologies.**_
+_**Based on the information provided, please discuss your possible technology stack and detail your experience supporting these technologies.**_<br />
 Both Amazon Web Services and Azure provide the building blocks of what you need to execute the above.
 Each cloud platform has its own approach to delivering infrastructure at scale.
 Providing an interesting mix of API driven resources you can jumpstart any project.
 <p><img src="http://kinlane-productions.s3.amazonaws.com/algorotoscope/builder/filtered/27_113_800_500_0_max_0_-1_-1.jpg" align="right" width="45%" style="padding: 15px;" /></p>
 **AWS**